What Is LASIK Eye Surgery?

-Some patients may experience blurriness the day of the surgery, but this will quickly resolve.
+Some patients may experience blurriness on the day of the surgery, but this will quickly resolve.
 A feeling of burning or itching can sometimes occur, but this discomfort should dissipate within 6 hours of the surgery.
-In very rare cases, infections, haloes around objects or dry eye syndrome can occur.
+In very rare cases, infections, halos around objects, or dry eye syndrome can occur.
 Post-surgery visits to your eye surgeon will ensure that healing is proceeding normally.

-Texas Eye Surgeons For Your Plano, Dallas TX Ophthalmology Care
+Texas Eye Surgeons For Ophthalmology Care In Plano & the DFW Metroplex

 The trained, experienced surgeons at Texas Eye Surgeons dedicated to the treatment of medical and surgical eye diseases.
 We treat eye diseases related to diabetes, glaucoma, cataract removal, and corneal conditions.
 We use state-of-the-art techniques and equipment, like the VisuMax Laser Suite.